-Using dump transaction database_name to after you have performed dump transaction with truncate_only.
-This causes Adaptive Server to return an error message such as:
+Using dump transaction database_name to after you have performed dump transaction with truncate_only:

 DUMP TRANsaction to a dump device is not allowed where a truncate-only transaction dump has been performed after the last DUMP DATABASE.
 Use DUMP DATABASE instead.